Biskuit-Gem-Apps/biskuit-gem-apps.github.io/README.md

 # Biskuit Gem Website

-This website is developed using Reactjs with the sole purpose of hosting some static pages for my applications.
+This website is developed using React.js with the sole purpose of hosting content for my applications

+## Branch

+- `gh-pages` --> the source codes of the website (edit the codes here)
+- `master` --> the compiled codes of the website (do not touch)
+- `oldVersion` --> contains the website designed using React Blur Admin

 ## To update website

 1. Clone `gh-pages` branch
 2. Edit the codes
+    - `npm start` --> to run the website locally
-3. Run `npm run deploy` to publish
+3. Run `npm run deploy` to publish to the master branch
+    - this will automatically be published on github.io

 ## Credits